JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 [//]: # (title: Scope functions)

 The Kotlin standard library contains several functions whose sole purpose is to execute a block of code within the context of an object.
 When you call such a function on an object with a [lambda expression](lambdas.md) provided, it forms a temporary scope.
 In this scope, you can access the object without its name.
 Such functions are called _scope functions_.
 There are five of them: `let`, `run`, `with`, `apply`, and `also`.

-Basically, these functions do the same: execute a block of code on an object.
-What's different is how this object becomes available inside the block and what is the result of the whole expression.
+All scope functions execute a block of code on an object, but they differ in two important ways:

+-  They make context objects available within the provided lambda in different ways, either as a [receiver object](lambdas.md#function-literals-with-receiver) or [implicit single argument](lambdas.md#it-implicit-name-of-a-single-parameter).
+-  They return different result values.

 Here's a typical usage of a scope function: